Rent vs Buy - Choosing the Right Home

 - Psychological and lifestyle reasons to buy vs. rent

 - Key Financial Considerations in deciding to rent vs buy

 To rent or buy is not just a financial decision.
 Before making a decision think about which choice best fits your lifestyle and household.

 Do you move around a lot and like mobility?
-Maybe you want more amenities (pool, gym, tennis courts) that are available in rentals.
+Maybe you want more amenities (pool, gym, tennis courts) that are available for rentals.
 Here are some things to consider before making your decision:

 - How long will I live in the house?
 If you plan to move soon, then a large investment is often a good reason not to buy.

 - Do I want to commit a lot of resources toward housing?
 Buying is a commitment.
-That means investing an initial down payment, and then investing both time and money in maintain your home.
+That means investing an initial down payment and then investing both time and money in maintaining your home.
 For many, renting can be simpler.

 - Which option is best for my family and living style?
 Do you want to be in a particular neighborhood?
 Are schools important in your decision?
 Do you want to avoid commuting to work?
 Buying a home can help you create roots in a local community; however, renting may be easier if you want to be close to work.